nathanenglehart/nathanenglehart.github.io/t-test.md

 The one sample T-Test equation is given by \\[t = \frac{\overline{x} - \mu}{\frac{s}{\sqrt{n}}}\\]
 where $\overline{x}$ is the observed mean of the sample, $\mu$ is the theoretical mean of the population, $s$ is the standard deviation of the sample, and $n$ is the sample size.
 For the One Sample T-Test, degrees of freedom are given by \\[\text{df} = n - 1 \\]
 <!--Suppose the observed sample mean is 74, the theoretical population mean is 78, the standard deviation of the sample is 3.5, and the sample size is 10.
 Then, we can write:-->
 According to usnews, in 2021, the average American watched 3.1 hours of tv per day.
-As such, using data from the 2021 General Social Survey, we can hypothesize that there is no difference in the tv watching habits of the average American according to usnews and the average General Social Survey respondent.
-Then, using the tvhours variable from the 2021 General Social Survey, we can find that the observed sample mean is 3.476400, the standard deviation of the sample is 3.101692, and the sample size is 3780.
+As such, using data from the 2021 General Social Survey (GSS), we can hypothesize that there is no difference in the tv watching habits of the average American according to usnews and the average General Social Survey respondent.
+Then, using the tvhours variable from the 2021 GSS, we can find that the observed sample mean is 3.476400, the standard deviation of the sample is 3.101692, and the sample size is 3780.
 Additionally, as previously noted, the theoretical population mean is 3.1.
+Then, we can write using C:

 ```c
 /* Nathan Englehart (Summer, 2022) */